-Election 2016 vs. 2020: The Woman Who Called the 2016 Presidential Race Salena Zito joined the Washington Examiner in 2016 as a Pittsburgh-based columnist and reporter, and is also a columnist at the New York Post.
-She is the author … Continue reading
+Election 2016 vs. 2020: The Woman Who Called the 2016 Presidential Race with Paul Kengor & Salena Zito Salena Zito joined the Washington Examiner in 2016 as a Pittsburgh-based columnist and reporter, and is also a columnist at the New … Continue reading

 Twenty years ago this week, the U.S. Senate began the impeachment trial of President Bill Clinton.
 All of America was gripped by the stunning story of the impeachment of a president of the United States.
 Few individuals witnessed that historic … Continue reading